 Q: How do you apply the oil?
 With a spray bottle?
 A: Yes, for the oils I purchased a small spray bottle at Walmart.
 They are usually found back by the hair products.
 I found as the mane gets longer, the oil spreads nicely if the mane is just a tiny bit damp.

-Q: When should I start and how often do I do treatments of Dermal Aid?
+Q: When should I start and how often do I do treatments of the Antifungal of my choice?
 Year around?
 A: I started in October, which is best!
 I treated my horses every 3 weeks during the really cold months. ( I did not start the hair oil treatments until they had significant growth, like 5 inches, which wasn't until the spring.
 Usually by then, you can start to see the mane begin to matt or frizz and the oils help to moisturize and maintain those amazing curls.)
-By spring, my Dermal aid treatments were more often because as the weather warmed, I noticed more white flakey skin coming more frequently.
-I would not recommend treating more often than every 10-14 days.
-If you notice some bald areas appearing, you can treat just those areas.
+By spring, my antifungal treatments were more often because as the weather warmed, I noticed more white flakey skin coming more frequently.
 The best advice I can tell you is to keep an eye on the skin of the mane and always make sure it looks healthy and prevent any bacteria or fungas from developing.
 This keeps the skin clean and healthy for regrowth and also prevents rubbing.
 I treated Prairie Espresso Dream's (AKA Reese) mane all summer.as needed with incredible results. (see photo attached, taken in Sept 06)

 Q: How about the hair oil treatments?
 How often?
 A: Once my geldings have a good mane, I started spritzing on the oil about once a week.
 It made a world of difference in preventing matts and the frizzies.
 Just remember, DO NOT apply the oil in the heat of the day.
 The oil will burn the hair and only make it more frizzy.
 I always applied oils at sunset to allow absorption during the nite.